mapfde/cieb/CompIndex/CompIndex-draft.md

         -- Understands the use of datatypes and language tags with literals -- Understands blank nodes and their appropriate use -- Formulates QNames as a shorthand mechanism in writing prefixes for long URIs
             BENCHMARKS:
             -- Uses prefixes for URIs in RDF specifications and data -- Understands the concept of the named graph Related data models
     RDF serialization
-        COMPETENCIES:
         -- Understands that RDF serializations and graphical representations are just multiple alternative ways to write down, or "encode", a set of triples, i.e., the "RDF graph"